 The European Regional Development Fund (ERDF) is one of the main financial instruments of the EUʼs cohesion policy.
 Its purpose is to contribute to reducing disparities between the levels of development of European regions and to reduce the backwardness of the least favoured regions.
-Particular attention is to be paid to regions which suffer from severe and permanent natural or demographic handicaps such as the northernmost regions with very low population density as well as island, cross-border and mountain regions.
+Particular attention is paid to regions which suffer from severe and permanent natural or demographic handicaps, such as the northernmost regions with very low population density as well as island, cross-border and mountain regions.

 Articles 174 to 178 of the Treaty on the Functioning of the European Union (TFEU).

 Regulation (EU) No 1303/2013 of the European Parliament and of the Council of 17 December 2013 laying down common provisions on the European Regional Development Fund, the European Social Fund, the Cohesion Fund, the European Agricultural Fund for Rural Development and the European Maritime and Fisheries Fund and laying down general provisions on the European Regional Development Fund, the European Social Fund, the Cohesion Fund and the European Maritime and Fisheries Fund and repealing Council Regulation (EC) No 1083/2006.

 Regulation (EU) No 1301/2013 of the European Parliament and of the Council of 17 December 2013 on the European Regional Development Fund and on specific provisions concerning the Investment for growth and jobs goal and repealing Regulation (EC) No 1080/2006.

 Article 176 of the TFEU provides that the European Regional Development Fund is intended to help to redress the main regional imbalances in the European Union.
 It can do that through support for:

 Following several revisions of the rules governing them, the ERDF, the ESF and the Cohesion Fund have two main goals for the period 2014-2020, namely:

 Resources assigned to the first goal will be allocated to three different categories of regions: